paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-015-acquisitions.md

 ### Statutory Notes

-#### References in Text
-The date of enactment of the Coast Guard Authorization Act of 2010, referred to in subsec. (a), is the date of enactment of Pub.
-L. 111–281, which was approved Oct.
-15, 2010.

 #### Prior Provisions
 A prior section 563, act Aug.
 4, 1949, ch.
 393, 63 Stat.
 539; Aug.
 3, 1950, ch.
 536, § 28, 64 Stat.
 407, related to summary courts-martial, prior to repeal by act May 5, 1950, ch.
 169, §§ 5, 14(v), 64 Stat.
 145, 148, effective May 31, 1951.

 #### Amendments
+2016—Subsec. (a).
+Pub.
+L. 114–328 substituted “The Commandant shall maintain” for “Not later than 180 days after the date of enactment of the Coast Guard Authorization Act of 2010, the Commandant shall commence implementation of”.

 2010—Pub.
 L. 111–330 amended Pub.
 L. 111–281, § 402(a), which enacted this section.

 #### Effective Date of 2010 Amendment